FL(LEGAL) - STUDENT RECORDS

 Personal information from student education records shall be transferred to a third party only on the condition that such party will not permit any other party to have access to such information without the written consent of the student's parent.
-If a third party permits access to information in violation of this policy, a district shall not permit access to information from education records to that third party for a period of not less than five years.
+If a third party permits access to information in violation of this policy or fails to destroy the information as required by 20 U.S.C.
+1232g(b)(1)(F), a district shall not permit access to information from education records to that third party for a period of not less than five years.
 20 U.S.C.
 1232g(b)(4)(B); 34 C.F.R.
 99.33(a)(1)

 A district shall inform a party to whom a disclosure is made of the requirements of 34 C.F.R.
 99.33, unless the disclosure is made pursuant to a court order, lawfully issued subpoena, or litigation; the disclosed information is directory information; the disclosure concerns sex offenders; or the disclosure is made to a parent of a student who is not an eligible student or to a student.
 34 C.F.R.
 99.33(c)–(d)

 A district may disclose personally identifiable information with the understanding that the party receiving the information may make further disclosures of the information on behalf of the district if:

 - The disclosures meet the requirements of 34 C.F.R.
 99.31; and